Warning: This is a post that gets me fired up! Ok, that’s your fair warning.

 9) Make Your Own Coffee

 Oh I know you’re laughing at me on this one.
 Try it… Check your bank account and find out how much you are spending on coffee each week.
 Oh, and don’t forget the impulse buys they get you on.
 Breakfast?
 Sure, I’m here already.
 That $4.76 latte just turned into a $15.32 breakfast that would have cost me oh so less if I would have just ate and drank at home.
 Don’t have time in the morning?
 Invest in a coffee machine that you can set the night before.
 But you just enjoy that coffee shop coffee you say?
 Well, then try to cut back.
+See Corporate Coffee Systems for refreshment solutions.
 Make it twice a week instead of 3 times a week.
 And if that still doesn’t work, it’s your pay check.
 I tried.

 Mine was actually Strawberry Shortcake and I just wish I still had that thing.
 Of course with how much I eat throughout the day, I don’t think it would be big enough.
 If you start looking at how much you spend on going out to eat (especially for lunch) you may be surprised.
 It adds up super fast.
 Don’t be afraid to bring your lunch.
 Here are some tips for proper lunch planning:

 - Make extras at dinner the night before.
 Toss them in some Tupperware and you’ll have a yummy lunch.